boostorg/redis/README.md

 * RESP3 aggregates that contain nested aggregates can't be read in STL containers.
 * Transactions with a dynamic number of commands can't be read in a `std::tuple`.

-To deal with these cases Aedis provides the `aedis::resp3::node` type abstraction, that is the most general form of an element in a response, be it a simple RESP3 type or the element of an aggregate.
+To deal with these cases Boost.Redis provides the `boost::redis::resp3::node` type abstraction, that is the most general form of an element in a response, be it a simple RESP3 type or the element of an aggregate.
 It is defined like this